open-sauced/intro/CONTRIBUTING.md

 The content in this course is written in [Markdown](https://www.markdownguide.org/).
 Please read the [Using Markdown for Intro to Open Source Course](#using-markdown-for-intro-to-open-source-course) section for details about how to use Markdown in this project.

+### Adding Definitions to the Glossary

+If you add definitions to the [Glossary](10-glossary.md) chapter, ensure definitions are added in **alphabetical order**.

-## Adding a New Section to a Chapter
+### Adding a New Section to a Chapter

 If your content falls under the category of one of the course chapters, please add it to the chapter by creating a subheading (heading 2).
 Otherwise, you can [add a brand new chapter](#adding-a-new-chapter-and-adding-it-to-the-sidebar).

-See the [Using Markdown for Intro to Open Source Course](#using-markdown-for-intro-to-open-source-course) section for details about how to use Markdown in this project.

-### Adding Definitions to the Glossary

-If you add definitions to the [Glossary](10-glossary.md) chapter, ensure definitions are added in **alphabetical order**.

-## Adding a New Chapter and Adding it to the Sidebar
+### Adding a New Chapter and Adding it to the Sidebar

 In this guide, we will walk you through how to add a new chapter to our Intro to Open Source course and add it to the sidebar.

-### Adding a New Chapter
+#### Adding a New Chapter

 Follow these steps to add a new chapter to our course: